MPOcanes/MPO624-2018/assignments/module3-empiricaldecomp/ExamAssignment.md

   b.
 What are the *ranks* of those two square matrices, if none of your data are redundant?
 What does rank mean?

   c.
-How many unique nonzero eigenvalues does each square matrix have?
+How many nonzero eigenvalues does each square matrix have?

   d.
 What are the desirable (useful) properties of eigenvectors?